Eight Ways to Remember Anything

 Memory loss is one of the most common complaints I hear in my clinical practice.
 Unfortunately, as a normal part of the aging process, many people start to find they can't bring to mind names, places, and things as easily as they used to be able to do and worry they're facing the beginning of dementia.

 "Benign forgetfulness" is the name we give to a process that occurs with normal aging in which a memory remains intact but our ability to retrieve it becomes temporarily impaired.
-Usually we try to describe the name or thing we can't recall and when someone names it for us we instantly remember the word we wanted.
+Usually, we try to describe the name or thing we can't recall and when someone names it for us we instantly remember the word we wanted.
 As long as this is age-appropriate and doesn't significantly interfere with normal functioning, there is no increased risk for progression to dementia.

 However, the trick lies in assessing what is and isn't "age-appropriate."
 Formal testing is sometimes necessary in ambiguous cases.
 Reassuringly, in one study, patients over the age of 50 who initially presented with what was considered to be benign forgetfulness had only a 9% chance of progressing to dementia.
 Unfortunately, cognitive impairments other than memory loss are correlated with a higher risk of progression to dementia.

-Another reason people often have trouble remembering things is because memory is a function of concentration.
-Which means when you multi-task you tend to forget more easily.
+Another reason people often have trouble remembering things is that memory is a function of concentration.
+This means when you multi-task, you tend to forget more easily.
 Have you ever entered a room only to forget why you did so?
 More likely you'd remember if you weren't simultaneously planning your dinner for that night and trying to remember the phone number of the person who just left you a message.
 This also explains why people who suffer from depression or anxiety have a harder time remembering things: Both conditions interfere substantially with the ability to concentrate.
 The strength of a memory is also determined by the emotional state that accompanied the original event.
 Emotion, negative or positive, tends to embed events in our memory like a chisel carves lines in stone—a double-edged sword for people suffering from PTSD.

 Here are three things that have been shown in studies to decrease the risk of mental deterioration as you age: